+[Insert one of the statements below as applicable]

-[Retailer’s name] agrees to permanently delete from its records all of the gas customer’s personal information regarding this matter within 7 business days of this email notification.
+*[Retailer’s name] is not the customer’s current retailer and agrees to permanently delete from its records all of the gas customer’s personal information regarding this matter within 7 business days of this email notification.

+*[Retailer’s name] is the customer’s current retailer and will handle the gas customer’s personal information in accordance with all applicable privacy laws.

+*EWON will handle the gas customer’s personal information in accordance with all applicable privacy laws.

-Retailer query number:
+Retailer’s/EWON’s query number:

 Gas delivery point identifier:

-Date the gas customer was informed of their current gas retailer:
+Date the gas customer was informed of their current retailer:

-(c) AEMO to inform EWON that matter closed

-AEMO will notify EWON within 7 business days to inform EWON that the lost customer has been notified by telephone of the identity of their current retailer by the relevant retailer.

 Further Information